On this page:

 General Liability Claims Reporting

 Incidents involving bodily injury or property damage to a third party require immediate notification to the Office of Risk Management, Lura Clapper, (937) 775-3908, who is responsible for notifying the appropriate insurance carrier.
 In addition, all incidents involving an injury or illness that occurs to an individual on any university owned or leased property or that occurs during a university sponsored activity, regardless of location, must be reported to the Department of Environmental Health and Safety.
-Wright Way Policy 6032 (Reporting Injuries and Illnesses) provides complete instructions for filing a report.
+University Policy 13275 (Reporting Injuries and Illnesses) provides complete instructions for filing a report.
 Visit our Forms and Policies page.

 Property and Equipment Loss Reporting